kirenz/course-template/docs/project-description.md

 ```

+*The project structure is based on DrivenData's [Cookiecutter Data Science-Template](https://drivendata.github.io/cookiecutter-data-science/)*

-If your presentation slides are online, you can put a link to the slides in a `README.md` file in the `references/presentation/` folder.
+If your presentation slides are online, you can put a link to the slides in a `README.md` file in the `reports/` folder.

 Points for reproducibility + organization will be based on the reproducibility of the written report and the organization of the project GitHub repo.